Post Fetaured Image

 Basic Information

-• An objective statement or resume summary statement: If you have experience as a teacher, you’re probably going to want to use a resume summary statement, since this type of opener allows you to tie together an overall theme of your work.
+• An objective statement or resume summary statement: If you have years of experience as a teacher, you’re probably going to want to use a resume summary statement, since this type of opener allows you to tie together an overall theme of your work.

 An objective statement, on the other hand, works well for resumes that address a specific need in a district - for example, your qualifications match perfectly with an opening.
 Read more about when you should use an objective versus a resume summary statement in our article, What Is A Resume Summary Statement?